LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - strdup()
 - fopen()

-So how exactly would someone take dynamic input?
+So how exactly would someone create dynamic behavior?
 There are a couple of ways.
 1. Set some maximum bound
 2. Object pools